lidongcui/lidongcui.github.io/_pages/cv.md

   * 2025 AAA Annual Meeting (Scheduled)

 * Do the Three Income Categories and Two Subtotals Under IFRS 18 Enhance the Usefulness of the Income Statement in the U.S.? (with Steve Lin, and Yawen Yang)
-  * Under Review, Accounting Horizons
+  * Revise and Resubmit, Accounting Horizons

 * The Influence of Fraud on Bond Yield: Evidence from Municipal Bond Issuances” (with Hannah Smith Antinozzi and Philip Kunz)
   * Forthcoming, Advances in Taxation